-How do I configure Office365 to send messages through the outgoing filter?
+How do I set up Exchange Online (Microsoft 365) to send messages via the outgoing filter?

 Before you start the setup you need to make sure that our servers are also included in the SPF record of your domain.
 You can find more information about the SPF record in our FAQ article "What is an SPF record and how must it be designed?".